rserban/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

    **Return value:**
       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKStep memory was ``NULL``
       * *ARK_MEM_FAIL* if vector-valued accumulation chosen, but the corresponding storage could not be allocated
       * *ARK_ILL_INPUT* if *accum_type* was illegal

    **Notes:**
       At each step, ARKStep computes both a solution and embedding, :math:`y_n` and :math:`\tilde{y}_n`, resulting in a vector-valued local temporal error estimate, :math:`y_n - \tilde{y}_n`.
 Accumulation strategy 1 computes :math:`\sum_n \|y_n - \tilde{y}_n\|_{WRMS}`, while
       accumulation strategy 2 computes :math:`\left\| \sum_n (y_n - \tilde{y}_n)\right\|_{WRMS}`,
       where either sum is taken over all steps since the accumulation estimate was created or reset (whichever came most recently), and the norm is taken using the tolerance-informed error-weight vector (see :c:func:`ARKStepGetErrWeights`).
+      Note that since this norm includes the user-specified relative and absolute tolerances, then a value of ``1.0`` indicates that the computed solution is estimated to have precisely the requested level of accuracy.

    .. versionadded:: 5.6.0